Amaaan09/Percolation-Simulation/README.md

 ## Outputs
 The program generates two outputs:

--A result where it shows where if thw grid has been percolated or not and how many opened squares it took
+-A result where it shows where if the grid has been percolated or not and how many sites it opened

 -A plot of the percolation grid, where black represents open sites and white represents blocked sites.